 TLDR HDAC inhibitors help brain cells grow and improve brain function.

 The study investigated the effects of histone deacetylase (HDAC) inhibitors on glial cell differentiation using rat C6 glioma cells.
-It was found that HDAC inhibitors like trichostatin A, sodium butyrate, and valproic acid stimulated the expression of glial fibrillary acidic protein (GFAP) and enhanced serotonin-stimulated brain-derived neurotrophic factor (BDNF) gene expression.
-These effects were mediated through the production of 5α-reduced neurosteroids, as their inhibition by finasteride reduced the stimulatory effects.
-The findings suggested that HDAC inhibitors could promote glial cell differentiation and enhance BDNF expression, potentially preserving neural network integrity and improving neuronal function.
+It was found that HDAC inhibitors, such as trichostatin A, sodium butyrate, and valproic acid, stimulated the expression of the glial fibrillary acidic protein (GFAP) gene.
+This stimulation was inhibited by finasteride, which blocks the production of 5α-reduced neurosteroids.
+Additionally, HDAC inhibitors enhanced serotonin-stimulated brain-derived neurotrophic factor (BDNF) gene expression, an effect also negated by inhibiting 5α-reduced neurosteroid production.
+These findings suggested that HDAC inhibitors could promote glial cell differentiation through neurosteroid production, enhancing BDNF expression and potentially supporting neural network integrity and neuronal function.

 Discuss this study in the Community →